 Taking insulin for your diabetes can raise your C-peptide levels.
 Your C-peptide level

-can also change if your kidneys aren't working properly.
-The timing of your most recent
+can also change if your kidneys aren't working correctly.
+The timing of your most

 How do I get ready for this test?

-Follow your provider's instructions for not eating or drinking anything before the
+Follow your healthcare provider's directions for not eating or drinking anything before

-test.
+the test.
 The test may also be done after you've eaten.
-Tell your provider knows about
+Tell your provider about all

 that don't need a prescription and any illegal drug use.